 The most prestigious dialect in America varies by listener.
 The more one is a reader of older material, the more one likes a speaking style that tracks written standards.
 This style uses slight archaisms, pronounces consonants (because the written form is present in the mind), keeps track of implied punctuation, and uses slang for effect rather than naturally.
 None of us has a speaking style that is all that close to written English, actually.
 But some dialects are much closer than others.

 Less formal, folksier dialects are preferred by a great many Americans, including some extremely well-educated ones.
-In Australia as well, there is a tradeoff of sounding too educated - not because education is not prized, but in the subtle twists of social communication, veering too far into formal, written dialect raises the question whether you might not be truly egalitarian, truly American.
+In Australia as well, there is a tradeoff of sounding too educated - not because education is not prized, but in the subtle twists of social communication, veering too far into formal, written dialect raises the question whether you might not be truly egalitarian, truly Australian.

 A young African-American man from mid Long-Island was admitted today, and his accent mixed New York and black styles.
 He said cooffee, he said breave (for breathe).
 His vocabulary seemed large enough and expression clear enough that he is likely above average intelligence.
 But outside of his region or race he will certainly sound strange, and probably less intelligent.
 If he wished to live elsewhere or enter many professions, he would have to learn an American dialect closer to Ohio white, using his familyspeak selectively or for effect.
 This partly true for all of us - I am quite aware that my dialect has changed slightly over the years - but more for some than others.